Bill’s been back in touch with his N scale track layout:

 The race track on the layout is built after a track in indiana that my whole family raced at, up untill they closed down.
 Broadway speedway, the fastest track on earth.

 How you all enjoy.

-I do love it when I see some of the print-out scenery on a layout.
-Bill’s done a fab job with his houses.
+I do love it when I see some of the printable buildings too.
+Bill’s done a fab job with his printable building houses.